Mosaic protein: Development

 All proteins are transcribed and produced from blueprints in the cell, called genes.
 Mosaic proteins can be made when two adjacent genes are transcribed together and are therefore made into the same protein.
 This can benefit the protein because it makes the protein more stable and gives the protein a more complex function.
 For example, if the protein is an enzyme, it will be able to act more efficiently with its substrates.

 Additionally, these proteins are most utilized outside of the cell membrane or on the outer side of membrane proteins.
 This suggests that these multifunctional proteins played a part in the development of multicellular organisms.

 Examples

 There are many studies comparing different mosaic proteins and their functional domains, trying to understand protein families and the overall functions of different proteins.
 For example, SpCRL and SpCRS proteins in sea urchins have a variety of functional domains that are also found within other proteins in the animal.
 By making comparisons, scientists can understand the complex roles these proteins play.
 Also, scientists are using the concept of mosaic proteins to improve vaccine function.
-Vaccines are injections of weak germ cells into the body that stimulate the body to produce antibodies specific to that germ.
+Vaccines are injections of weak germs into the body that stimulate the body to produce antibodies specific to that germ.
 This ensures that the body will build an immunity, and that next time the germ is introduced, it will be more equipped to fight it off.
 Mosaic proteins of the germs can be designed in order to maximize antibody production and quality.